-Once successfully implemented, Agile will provide teams and organisations with “the ability to create and respond to change in order to succeed in an uncertain and turbulent environment” (agilealliance.org).
+Once successfully implemented, Agile provides teams and organisations with “the ability to create and respond to change in order to succeed in an uncertain and turbulent environment” (The Agile Alliance).

 However, with many different Agile methods available, each offering a slightly different focus and approach, it can at times be difficult to know which flavour is best suited to the unique needs of your team and/or organisation.